SHARE

 A market stall at the Tallinn Christmas market selling local handicrafts

-There are numerous cosy hotels in Old Town near Christmas Market.
+There are numerous cosy hotels in the Old Town near Christmas Market.
 The hotels inside Old Town are not as modern as other hotels in the city centre.
 Check out the hotel selection in Old Town on Booking.com.

 Many sources recommend a historic Hotel Telegraaf, which is only a 2-minute walk away from Christmas Market.
-Staying outside Old Town in a modern hotel is also a good choice.
+Staying outside the Old Town in a modern hotel is also a good choice.
 You get even better quality but Old Town is still near.
 We have a few hotel recommendations for quality-contend travellers:

 Original Sokos Hotel Viru is a Finnish 4-star hotel in the centre.
-It was known as the KGB base during Cold War but now the hotel offers excellent 4-star hotel services in a central location 5 minutes walk away from Christmas Market.
+It was known as the KGB base during the Cold War but now the hotel offers excellent 4-star hotel services in a central location 5 minutes walk away from Christmas Market.

 Radission Blu Hotel Olümpia is a tall 4-star hotel within 15 minutes walking distance from the Old Town.
 Ask for an upper-floor room and enjoy the best views in Tallinn!